drexed/active_object/README.md

 ```

 ####To Sentence:####
-`to_sentence` converts the array to a comma-separated sentence where the last element is joined by the connector word. `Rails Safe`
+`to_sentence` converts the array to a comma-separated sentence where the last element is joined by the connector word.

 **Options:**
  * words_connector:     “, ”